Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Hierarchical modeling and inference

-We employ a Bayesian hierarchical modeling approach, which provides a natural way to share strength across parameters that are alike.
-Note that while we fit each model independently of the others, they each employ a common hierarchical structure --- player-specific parameters borrow strength from position-specific parameters (e.g. point guards, power forwards, etc.), which in turn borrow strength from global location and defensive pressure parameters.
-Since much of the notation and details of the policy model and transition model are redundant, we only show the specifics for the policy model in this section.
-The details of the transition tensor model are included in the Appendix for the interested reader.
+In this section, we propose models for the latent components of the MDP---$P(\cdot), R(\cdot)$, and $\pi(\cdot)$---with temporally varying dynamics as outlined in Section \ref{sec:tensor_framework}.
+For each component we employ a Bayesian hierarchical modeling approach, which provides a natural way to share strength across parameters that are alike.
+While we fit each model independently of the others, they each employ a common hierarchical structure---player-specific parameters borrow strength from position-specific parameters (e.g. point guards, power forwards, etc.), which in turn borrow strength from global location and defensive pressure parameters.